jeje-soy-michu/WP_AI_MANAGER/README.txt

 == Changelog ==

 = 1.0.0 =
-* You can activate/deactivate this plugin
 * Configure Google Tag Manager

 = 0.0.0 =
-* Nothing
+* You can activate/deactivate this plugin

 == Upgrade Notice ==